Skip to content

 Do pantry moth Larvae or Adults carry Diseases.
 Are pantry moths really harmful;

 Though pantry moths are not known to cause serious harm or spread diseases, they contaminate food in the kitchen or the pantry which becomes expensive to replace.
-In food processing plants, the webbing caused especially by the larvae results in disgust or entry into the food.

-To know if pantry moths are harmful to your health or not, we will explore some major questions behind the issue.
-Let us know if moth larvae dangerous to humans and pets, what happens when one eats a moth larva and know whether moths are safe to touch.
+Let us know if moth larvae are dangerous to humans and pets, what happens when one eats a moth larva, and whether moths are safe to touch.

 In this article, we seek to further know what foods do pantry moths get into and if we can eat them.
-We will also explore what happens if one eats a moth in the food, question whether pantry moths carry disease and if the moths can make you sick.
+We will also explore what happens if one eats a moth in the food, question whether pantry moths carry disease, and if the moths can make you sick.

 By answering all these pertinent questions, we will be able to conclude for sure if Plodia interpunctella, commonly called pantry moths are harmful to humans or not.